SockaIO/socka/README.md

 #### JSON Indexes

 If you do not want to enable directory listing on your web server, you can instead serve JSON indexes containing the information required by Socka to fetch your songs.
+This method is slightly more optimized that the previous one and can give a small performance improvement when loading the song assets.

 The gen_api.py script is provided (in the tools folder) to generate such JSON files.
 To use it just run